 Overall Recommendation: The Best SUP for Big Guys

 Voltsurf is a home-brewed SUP company from California that has only been around since 2012.
 Since that time they have made a name for themselves for two main reasons: they are factory direct which means they have some of the best prices of top tier boards, and they create the most rigid and innovative inflatable SUPs on the market!

 The above board is their “all-around” board which is perfect for both beginners and experienced paddlers alike.
 Because it’s a little bigger and fluffier than a race board, it has a higher capacity (320lbs) while still maintaining all the bells and whistles that you need in s SUP for big guys.

-Besides looking absolutely killer (thanks to their proprietary printing process) and coming in a complete package, here are some attributes which really attracted me to this SUP for heavy guys:
+Besides looking absolutely killer (thanks to their proprietary printing process), here are some attributes which really attracted me to this SUP for heavy guys:

 - Each layer of this board (all six of them) is tested for a full 24 hours before moving forward in production to make sure every board meets the highest standard of quality.

 - High-quality UV coating will keep your board looking bright and floating well after all those hours in the sun